-- From training at all levels (from schools, municipalities and institutions) and from the involvement of the consumer to a correct separation, designing in an eco-sustainable way and trying to move towards a mono-material packaging, important benefits can be gained for the whole sector. - The lack of common guidelines and labelling at European level plays a fundamental role in promoting the development of recycling and awareness of new materials.
+- From the considerations and suggestions expressed by the workshop participants, it emerged that on a global level it is essential to educate transversal figures with specific skills, especially on new materials. - From training at all levels (from schools, municipalities and institutions) and from the involvement of the consumer to a correct separation, designing in an ecosustainable way and trying to move towards a mono-material packaging, important benefits can be gained for the whole sector. - The lack of common guidelines and labelling at European level plays a fundamental role in promoting the development of recycling and awareness of new materials.